-The District has developed a 504 Procedures Manual for the implementation of federal regulations for Section 504 of the Rehabilitation Act, Subpart D. This Procedures Manual may be reviewed Monday - Friday (8:30 am - 2:00 pm) in the office of Julie Weipert, Elementary Counselor, 504 Coordinator, 201 South Barbour Street, Oregon, Missouri 64473, 660-446-2282, weipertj@southoltr1.com.
-Alternative times are available by request..
+The District has developed a 504 Procedures Manual for the implementation of federal regulations for Section 504 of the Rehabilitation Act, Subpart D. This Procedures Manual may be reviewed Monday - Friday (8:30 am - 2:00 pm) in the office of the Julie Weipert, Elementary Counselor, 504 Coordinator, 201 South Barbour Street, Oregon, Missouri 64473, 660-446-2282, weipertj@southoltr1.com.
 Alternative times are available by request.